Are you looking for extra help with your coursework?

 How do I request a spot in the Peer Tutoring Program?

-Students who would like to receive the assistance of a peer tutor may apply through the ASC by completing the Peer Tutoring Request form.
+Students who would like to receive the assistance of a peer tutor for a 100-200 level course may apply through the ASC by completing the Peer Tutoring Request form.
 A link to the request form will be available on this page after the drop/add period is complete at the start of the fall and spring semesters.
-Students who are placed in the program receive 1 weekly tutoring session (with the same tutor) for a specific undergraduate course and/or ESL support.
-(Fall and Spring semesters only.)
+Students who are placed in the program receive 1 weekly tutoring session (with the same tutor) for a specific 100-200 level undergraduate course.
+(Fall and spring semesters only.)

 Who are the peer tutors and SI leaders?

 Students who work as peer tutors and SI leaders have successfully completed the courses for which they provide tutoring and receive recommendations from their professors.
 Peer tutors and SI leaders must show academic proficiency in the course with a grade of B or higher and have good interpersonal communication skills.
 Peer tutors must maintain an overall GPA of 3.0 or higher and SI leaders must maintain an overall GPA of 3.2 or higher.
 All ASC student employees are expected to maintain confidentiality, attend training sessions and work well with peers and faculty.

 Student Employment: Are you interested in becoming an ASC Office Assistant, Peer Tutor or SI leader?

 SI Leader Position: SI Leader Job Description and SI Leader Application Form.
 If you are applying for an SI leader position, you do not need to complete a separate faculty recommendation form.
 (Since there are limited SI leader positions, recommendations are handled through direct communication between the ASC Director and individual faculty members.)